Without enzymes, we could not function at all!

-Every chemical reaction our bodies need to survive- respiration, digestion, even thinking- all depend on fast reactions maintained by enzymes.
+Every chemical reaction our body needs to survive, such as respiration, digestion and even thinking, all depend on fast reactions maintained by enzymes.

 Both chemistry and biology are mad about enzymes, so let’s get going!